J535D165/CoronaWatchNL/README.md

 Todo:

-- [ ] Recontruct data 27 February 2019 - 2 March 2019 (not available, but can be derived from news reports of RIVM)
+- [ ] Reconstruct data 27 February 2019 - 2 March 2019 (not available, but can be derived from news reports of RIVM)
 - [ ] Add map with reported cases

 See https://github.com/J535D165/CoronaWatchNL/actions and [/.github/workflows](/.github/workflows) for technical details regarding data collection and scheduling.